 What are the hazards?
 Who might be harmed and how?
 Requirements Words often directly cited from guidance Meeting the requirements - what are our concerns?
 What further action are we planning to meet the requirements and address our concerns (see attached plan for details of timetabling etc) Action by whom?
 Action by when?
-Done Machinery and equipment controls, All areas used for eating must be thoroughly cleaned at the end of each break, including chairs, door handles, Telephone equipment, keyboards, photocopiers and other office equipment, classroom desks and chairs. breaks will need to be managed Ensure the COSHH risk assessment for cleaning/caretaker activities has identified the correct process and PPE to be worn in the event of a COVID case.
-Limit number of things in cloakrooms and daily cleaning regime Hygiene Risk to children and staff from disease if the right cleaning equipment is not readily available Schools must ensure that pupils clean their hands regularly, including when they arrive at school has a suitable supply of soap and access to warm water for washing hands.
-Appropriate controls are in place to ensure the suitable sanitisation of pupil's hands following breaks, before meals and following before and after the use of toilets.
-When they return from breaks, when they change rooms and before and after eating.
-Orders have been placed for soap, hand sanitiser and anti-bac cleaning fluids to ensure sufficient stocks.
-School has a suitable supply of soap and access to warm water for washing hands.
+Done Telephone equipment, keyboards, photocopiers and other office equipment, classroom desks and chairs. correct process and PPE to be worn in the event of a COVID case. • Limit number of things in cloakrooms and daily cleaning regime Hygiene Risk to children and staff from disease if the right cleaning equipment is not readily available Schools must ensure that pupils clean their hands regularly, including when they arrive at school has a suitable supply of soap and access to warm water for washing hands.
+Appropriate controls are in place to ensure the suitable sanitisation of pupil's hands following breaks, before meals and following before and after the use of toilets. when they return from breaks, when they change rooms and before and after eating.
+Orders have been placed for soap, hand sanitiser and anti-bac cleaning fluids to ensure sufficient stocks. school has a suitable supply of soap and access to warm water for washing hands.
 Appropriate controls are in place to ensure the suitable sanitisation of pupil's hands following breaks, before meals and before/after the use of toilets.
 Concern for time taken to wash hands with so many children to get through Office ordering more hand sanitiser as sinks for washing hands limited two per base.
-Antibes spray and cloths in each room; good supply of soap and sanitiser Handwashing techniques advice can be found here Wash hands on entry to school and before and after when sharing resources outside of year group bubble resources; eating; toileting; changing rooms Catch it; bin it; kill it Consider possibility of mobile washing stands outside??
-Any face masks worn to school - process for removal - wash hands; take off via elastic; put in plastic bag to take home.
-Regular cleaning of equipment - weekly washing where resources moving to different rooms or if used widely, wiped between sue e.g. large PE equipment etc. Purchase of 4 outside handwashing stations - portable Chris Request to friends for match funding of handwashing stations Order in now so arrives in time Fire Safety / Or invacuation Need for all staff and children to follow fire or invac. as first risk and aim to keep distancing in place as second risk Personal Emergency Evacuation Plans (PEEPs) must continue to be in place for those staff that continue to work in the school and any pupils that access the school site Ensure all emergency escape routes / doors are fully operational and kept clear.
-Reminders to staff and pupils that if the fire alarm or invac siren is activated that they must still keep 2m distancing when at the evacuation point.
-No further concerns - usual procedures from anywhere in school Usual fire procedures but bubbles to line up further apart Usual invacuation Review in relation to covid safety and monitor in first practices Head Practices in week after EYFS full time
+Antibac spray and cloths in each room; good supply of soap and sanitiser Handwashing techniques advice can be found here Wash hands on entry to school; after break; before and after eating; where necessary when sharing resources; toileting; changing rooms Catch it; bin it; kill it Use of three mobile washing stations outside at lunchtimes Any face masks worn to school - process for removal - wash hands; take off via elastic; put in plastic bag to take home.
+Regular cleaning of equipment - weekly washing where resources moving to different rooms or if used widely, wiped between sue e.g. large PE equipment etc. Purchase of 4 outside handwashing stations - portable Chris Request to friends for match funding of handwashing stations Order in now so arrives in time Fire Safety / Or in-vacuation Need for all staff and children to follow fire or in- vac. as first risk and aim to keep distancing in Personal Emergency Evacuation Plans (PEEPs) must continue to be in place for those staff that continue to work in the school and any pupils that access the school site Ensure all emergency escape routes / doors are fully operational and kept clear.
+No further concerns - usual procedures from anywhere in school Usual fire procedures but bubbles to line up further apart Usual in-vacuation Review in relation to covid safety and monitor in first practices Head Practices in week after EYFS full time